dobtco/pretty_file_input/README.md

 ### Manual

-If your use case doesn't fit the patterns above, you can use the "Manual" integration with pretty_file_input. `PrettyFileInput::Component` is an Erector widget that can be customized with the following options:
+If your use case doesn't fit the patterns above, you can use the "Manual" integration with pretty_file_input. `PrettyFileInput::Views::Component` is a Fortitude widget that can be customized with the following options:

 ```rb
 :name,                # input name that will be sent to the server